 LocationSao Paulo - São Paulo, Brazil

-From the architect.
+Text description provided by the architects.
 This house is an original construction of the 40s,it belonged to a great Brazilian artist, Victor Brecheret, the man behind great references in the city of São Paulo, Brazil.
 After the artist’s death, the property has never been occupied and during decades itserved as a Foundation of part of his collection and a deposit.
 The architect Guilherme Torres was immediately attracted by its compact size (130 m²) and the privileged location in one of the most charming streets in the Jardins neighborhood in São Paulo.

 The main concept was to update the building, reflecting the contemporary language of the newcomer.
 The floorplan has not suffered many changes.The only things that has been changed over were the gaps, openings and coatings.
 All the walls were covered with drywalls and received in some parts white paint and in others, a coating that resembles cement texture.